 The Home Office immigration policy is full of jargon and terminology.

 This process has replaced appeals.
-If your Tier 4 application is refused, and you think that the UKVI have made a mistake, you may have a legal right to ask UKVI's to review their decision within 14 days of receiving the notice/visa.
+If your student visa application is refused, and you think that the UKVI have made a mistake, you may have a legal right to ask UKVI's to review their decision within 14 days of receiving the notice/visa.
 You will be told in your application refusal letter if you can ask for the decision on your visa application to be reviewed.
 This is known as an 'administrative review'.

 Biometric Residence Permit

 This the name given to the ID card visa that you are given after you have successfully applied to extend your UK leave to remain.
 See picture.